 There’s constant talk about robots taking jobs from people.
 You’ve got nurses who are concerned about robo-care-givers, factory workers who cast sideways glances at the already automated tasks around them, and cab drivers who stay awake at night cursing self-driving cars.
-According to MIT labor economist, David Autor, we don’t need to worry — robots just don’t have the common sense required to take jobs away from humans entirely.
+According to MIT labor economist David Autor, we don’t need to worry — robots just don’t have the common sense required to take jobs away from humans entirely.

 But where a person might see a stump and think, “I can use that stump as a chair,” that robot who has tons of chair pictures in a databank won’t necessarily make that connection.
 That’s where robot common sense, or a lack thereof, fails.

-Autor gives an example of how robots don’t use common sense, rather they just compute what they already know.
+Autor gives an example of how robots don’t use common sense, but rather they just compute what they already know.

 For example, both a toilet and a traffic cone look somewhat like a chair, but a bit of reasoning about their shapes vis-à-vis the human anatomy suggests that a traffic cone is unlikely to make a comfortable seat.
-Drawing this inference, however, requires reasoning about what an object is “for” not simply what it looks like.
+Drawing this inference, however, requires reasoning about what an object is “for,” not simply what it looks like.
 Contemporary object recognition programs do not, for the most part, take this reasoning-based approach to identifying objects, likely because the task of developing and generalizing the approach to a large set of objects would be extremely challenging.

-As of now, technology can’t code common sense for robots to use.
+So far, we can’t code common sense for robots to use.
 That means there are plenty of jobs and tasks that are safe from a robotic workforce.

 If your issue is not the fear of a robotic workforce but the fear that the Indramat motion control that controls your robotic workforce may not be working right, give us a call.
 We can provide phone support, emergency replacement parts, or factory repair.